Volkswagen ID.3 running costs

 As with all electric cars, you don’t have to pay vehicle excise duty (VED), otherwise known as road tax, on the ID.3.
-It costs very little as a company car, too, since the 2020/21 Benefit-in-Kind (BiK) tax band for pure-electric cars is zero – and it’ll be a long time before the tax costs are anything near conventionally-powered models for business users.
+It costs very little as a company car, too, as it's 2020/21 Benefit-in-Kind (BiK) tax band is zero.
+Although that goes up to 1% in 2021/22, it’ll be a long time before the tax costs are anything near conventionally-powered models for business users.

 In This Review

-- 2Range, battery & chargingThe Volkswagen ID.3 is limited to one battery size for now, but it has enough range and charging capability to keep most buyers out of trouble
+- 2Range, battery & chargingThe Volkswagen ID.3 offers a choice of two battery sizes, with a third on the way.
+All promise enough range and charging capability to keep most buyers out of trouble

-- 3Running costs - currently readingThe Volkswagen ID.3 should be much cheaper to run than an equivalent VW Golf for most drivers
+- 3Running costs - currently readingThe Volkswagen ID.3 should be much cheaper to run than an equivalent Volkswagen Golf for most drivers – especially company-car users

 - 5Interior & comfortThe Volkswagen ID.3 feels well built, but the interior has a few too many cheap-looking plastic surfaces for our liking